elderguardian/strawberry-io/README.md

 function fetch(string $paramName, $filter =  null);

 /**
- * Fetches data from parameter name, can be filtered and throws exception on fail *
+ * Fetches data from parameter name, can be filtered, returns null on fail *
  * @param array     $paramName      name or parameter
  * @param int       $filter         filter to use, defaults to null *
  * @return mixed
  */
-function fetchOrFail(string $paramName, $filter =  null);
+function fetchOrNull(string $paramName, $filter =  null);
 ```

 ##### Available filters for fetch